 Jonathan

 VANAntwerpen

-Jonathan VanAntwerpen is an author, editor, and program director.
-Originally trained as a philosopher, he received his Ph.D. in sociology from the University of California, Berkeley.
+Jonathan VanAntwerpen grew up next door to a small church at the corner of Avery Street and Beelzebub Road.
+The son of three parents—a teacher, a professor, and a preacher—Jonathan is an author, an editor, and a program director.
+Originally trained as a philosopher, he holds a Ph.D. in sociology from the University of California, Berkeley.

+Jonathan